IBM-Swift/alert-notification-sdk/README.md

 #### Alert.Status

-The `Alert.Status` type indicates whether or not an alert has been acknowledged or reesolved.
+The `Alert.Status` type indicates whether or not an alert has been acknowledged or resolved.
 The type is an enum with the following possible values:
 * `.problem` - The alert has been posted but no action has been taken.
 * `.acknowledged` - The alert has been seen and acknowledged, and action is being taken to resolve it.
 * `.resolved` - The alert has been resolved.